 Amount paid by the Member before the Zion Health community shares in Medical Expenses.
 This amount is also known as your personal responsibility.
 Zion Health has three primary levels of personal responsibility. $1,000, $2,500 and $5,000.
 The lower the Initial Unsharable Amount, the higher the monthly sharing contributions.

-All qualified medical expenses after IUA is met are shareable with the Zion Health community at 100% and without an annual or lifetime limit.
+All qualified medical expenses within a six (6) month period and after IUA is met are shareable with the Zion Health community at 100% and without an annual or lifetime limit.
 For each medical need, the community shares in medical expenses after the initial unshareable amount (IUA) is met.
 This amount paid by the member does not need to be paid again until you are symptom free for 12 months.
 In this way we are sharing in the larger medical expenses that our members have as a community.

 Maximum Shareable Amount